 Under visa restrictions, international students may arrive no earlier than 30 days prior to the start of their program.
 Arriving as early as possible within this window will help you get settled in your new home, attend orientations, and visit Duke’s International House and Visa Services Office.

-Duke’s Office of Student Affairs and the Nicholas School’s Housing Website are good resources to learn about neighborhoods, housing options, and transportation.
+Duke’s Office of Student Affairs Website is good resources to learn about neighborhoods, housing options, and transportation.
 International students get priority for on-campus housing until May 10.

 If English Is Not Your First Language

 Your time at the Nicholas School can be a great opportunity to improve your English and prepare to apply for internships and jobs in English-speaking countries.
 Here are some tips: